msr8/snapmail/README.md

 <br>

-## Using TOR

-How the client works is it makes a proxy through port 9051 and sends requests through there.
+How the client works is it makes a proxy through port 9050 and sends requests through there.
 By default, TOR uses that port for a SOCKS proxy.
 It can be configured in the line `SOCKSPort 9050` in your torrc file.
-Make sure that it is configured to port 9051
+Make sure that it is configured to port 9050

 Then, start tor and when running snapmail, do